vindarel/colisper/README.markdown

 ### Transform `format t …` to `log:debug`

-We are writing Lisp when suddenly, we want to rewrite some `format` to `log:debug`.
+We are writing Lisp when suddenly, we want to rewrite some `format` to `log:debug` (or the contrary).

 ```lisp
 (defun product-create-route/post ("/create" :method :post)